MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/priority-based-throttling.md

 5. Select the **Query name**, and then select **Requests throttled** for all OData and custom services requests that have been throttled.

 > [!NOTE]
-> In LCS, the All throttling events report has been removed.
-It was introduced prior to priority-based throttling going GA as a means to highlight sample requests that would be subjected to throttling. **Requests throttled** report offers a more consistent view of requests subjected to throttling and should be used to gain insights into your environment.
+> In LCS, the **All throttling events** report has been removed.
+The report was introduced prior to priority-based throttling becoming generally available as a way to highlight sample requests that would be subjected to throttling.
+The **Requests throttled** report offers a more consistent view of requests subjected to throttling and should be used to gain insights into your environment.

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]